Ancient Artifax Galleries

 $200

-Large Skyphos Large Pottery Skyphos — Southern Italy
+Greek Large Pottery Skyphos Greek Pottery Skyphos — Southern Italy

 4th Century BC

-Unusually large bowl with protruding foot and thick handles at the rim.
-Once black but now shows some wear.
+Medium sized terracotta skyphos with ring-type base and thick handles at the rim.
+Once black but now shows some wear and glaze loss.
 Interesting weathered surface.
 Broken and reassembled from 4 large pieces with unrestored breaks.
-Displays impressively.
+Displays nicely.
 Ex.
 Arte Primitivo

 4.5" tall x 8" across